sharetribe/ftw-daily/docs/search-filters.md

 If you are creating new filter types note that we are using two different types of components: popup and plain.
 Popup components are rendered as primary dropdowns in the search view in `SearchFilters`.
-Plain components are used with `SearchFiltersMobile` and `SearchFiltersPanel`. `SearchFiltersPanel` opens sacondary filters in a distinct panel in order to fit additional filters to the desktop search view.
+Plain components are used with `SearchFiltersMobile` and `SearchFiltersPanel`. `SearchFiltersPanel` opens secondary filters in a distinct panel in order to fit additional filters to the desktop search view.

 To make creating new filters easier, there are two generic components: `FilterPoup` and `FilterPlain`.
-These components expect that you give form fields as child component.
+These components expect that you give form fields as child components.
 Check `SelectMultipleFilter` to see how these components work.